doig-u/docker-lemp/README.md

 Without repo you can `docker export` container with code to a archive, `scp archive` to the server and `docker import` there.

+And you can use it as virtual server with migrations capabilities through `docker commit\push\pull`.

 ## TODO: